sanxizi/ak/README.md

 #### introduce

-This passage is mainly about my work in che300！
+This passage is mainly about my problem！

 Hope it goes well !